World's Largest Horseshoe Crab

-The World's Largest Horseshoe Crab is a fiberglass and foam roadside sculpture located along State Route 124 near Hillsboro, Ohio, United States.
-Nicknamed "Crabbie," the piece measures roughly 67–68 ft in length, about 28–33 ft in width, and approximately 10–12 ft in height.
+The World's Largest Horseshoe Crab is a fiberglass and foam roadside sculpture located along Coneca 7 near Lenox, Alabama, United States.
+Nicknamed "Crabbie", the piece measures roughly 67–68 ft in length, about 28–33 ft in width, and approximately 10–12 ft in height.

 History

 The sculpture was built in the 1990s for a maritime display in Baltimore's Inner Harbor and later acquired by the Creation Museum in Kentucky.
 It was subsequently installed outside a church in Blanchester, Ohio, before being purchased in 2015 and moved to a private property near Hillsboro for public viewing.
+It has since been donated to Dinosaur Adventure Land and is now residing in Lenox, Alabama.

 Description and access

 The hollow structure is accessible as a roadside attraction and has periodically been repainted.
 It has been used informally for small gatherings and photo opportunities.